tc-mwangi/quiz-board-IP3/QandA-structure.md

+##Questions and Answers

-Which of the following is correct about features of JavaScript?
+Q 1 - Which of the following is correct about features of JavaScript?

 A - JavaScript is a lightweight, interpreted programming language.